 #7.
 A Bear Called Paddington by Michael Bond

-You might enjoy 9 Marvellously Marmaladey Paddington Party Ideas
+You May Also Enjoy 9 Marvellously Marmaladey Paddington Party Ideas

 #8.
 Sally and the Limpet by Simon James